BONUS: An Excerpt from Chapter Ten

 Jon casually walked toward the entrance.

-“The Tree of Life.”
+“The Sower of the Tree of Life.”

-Jon walked into the control room and stopped.
+He walked into the control room and stopped.

-Jon walked up to the sphere.
+He walked up to the sphere.

 “I see you’re busy.”

-“I’ve been going over various design programs.”
+“I’ve been studying various designs.”

 “I understand that DNA molecules are composed of a complex design containing several hundred million atoms and sixty billion terabytes of information.”